- More than 1.2 million residents are enrolled in Medicare in Missouri.

 Medicare enrollment in Missouri was 1,245,040 as of July 2020, amounting to a little more than than 20 percent of the state’s total population.

 82 percent of those filing for Medicare benefits in Missouri are eligible due to being at least 65 years old, while 18 percent are eligible due to a disability that lasts at least two years (people with ALS or end-stage renal disease do not have to wait two years for Medicare enrollment).
-Nationwide, 85 percent of Medicare beneficiaries are eligible due to age and 15 percent are eligible due to disability.

 Medicare beneficiaries can chose among several options to access Medicare coverage.
 The first choice is between Medicare Advantage plans, where coverage is through private Medicare Advantage plans or Original Medicare, where coverage is paid for directly by the federal government.
 Medicare beneficiaries also have options around Medigap policies and Medicare Part D (prescription drug) coverage.